grav3m1nd-byte/SplunkWhisperer2/PySplunkWhisperer2/README.md

 # Splunk Whisperer 2 (Python)
 ## Usage
-I created two files to reduce dependencies (no HTTP server) when building the LPE executable file.
+**Now using Python3.** Two files were created to reduce dependencies (no HTTP server) when building the LPE executable file.

 * Local Privilege Escalation (LPE): you have a shell on the computer, then use `PySplunkWhisperer2_local.py`.
 The following arguments exist but are optional:
     * `--scheme`, default="https"